Harmony, California: Climate

 Harmony has a mild, maritime-influenced Mediterranean climate with rainy winters, dry summers, and little seasonal temperature variation.

 Featured in media

 In episode 3 of the Korean drama The Heirs (Korean: 왕관을 쓰려는자, 그무게를 견뎌라-상속자들; RR: Wangkwan-eul Sseuryeoneunja, Geumugereul Gyeondyeora-sangsokjadeul) produced by Seoul Broadcasting System, the main characters played by Lee Min-ho and Park Shin-hye visit the town of Harmony and the winery located there.

 In the 4th episode of the HLN Kids Network's Gerbda, Harmony is mentioned on a list of tourist destinations read by Buster, a character played by Matt Walsh.

-Harmony is featured as an artists' haven in the Perry Mason episode "The Case of the Absent Artist" (season 5, episode 23; 1962).
+Harmony is featured as an artists' colony in the Perry Mason episode "The Case of the Absent Artist" (season 5, episode 23; 1962), under the name "Port Harmony".